esp-rs/esp-idf-hal/esp-idf-sys/README.md

 ## Build

 - To build this crate, please follow all the build requirements specified in the [ESP-IDF Rust Hello World template crate](https://github.com/esp-rs/esp-idf-template)
-- The relevant Espressif toolchain, as well as the ESP-IDF framework itself are all automatically downloaded during the build:
+- The relevant Espressif toolchain, as well as the ESP-IDF framework itself, are all automatically downloaded during the build:
     - With feature `native` (default): utilizing native ESP-IDF tooling via the [embuild](https://github.com/ivmarkov/embuild) crate or
     - With feature `pio` (backup): utilizing [PlatformIO](https://platformio.org/) (also via the [embuild](https://github.com/ivmarkov/embuild) crate).